tinchodias/pharo-chipmunk2D/README.md

 Ensure in `CpLibrary` class that whether `macModuleName` or `unixModuleName` point to the right file.

+## History

+The origin of this code dates back to https://github.com/cldm/pharo-storm that also comes from Esteban Lorenzano's Storm repostory in the old SmalltalkHub.

 ## License

 This code is licensed under the [MIT license](./LICENSE).